decadent/backpack/README.md

 ## API

-The API is very straightforward:

 * Make a PUT request to save a file at specified location (the query string is taken into account).
 * Make a GET request to retrieve a saved file.
 * GET /stats to see some stats about what is happening.

 ## Stats

 You may ask Backpack for stats by hitting the `/stats` url.

-This is what you'll see (a real example from a production server at Topface):
+The response is like this:

 ```javascript
 {